 In 1983, the first AQUAVET® II course was offered.
 Attended by six individuals, most of whom were alumni of AQUAVET® I, the course lasted four weeks and served to augment the introductory course by covering, in greater detail, subjects in mariculture, toxicology, nutrition, and diseases of cultured fish.

-Over time, AQUAVET® has become well established and accepted within the profession, and many of its alumni are presently pursuing careers in aquatic animal medicine.
-Today, the goal of AQUAVET® is to provide for the orderly progression of students into positions of leadership, from which the real contributions of the profession can be made to society.
+Over time, AQUAVET® has become well established and accepted within the profession, and many of its alumni have pursued careers in and become leaders in aquatic animal medicine.
 The generation and application of new knowledge must be the ultimate mission.